Asian Building

 • Early Buddhist Manuscripts Project: Established in 1996 to edit, study, and publish the earliest collections of Buddhist manuscripts yet discovered, dating to the first century C.E.

-• Japanese Visiting Scholar Program: Every spring the department hosts a senior scholar from a leading Japanese research university to co-teach a graduate seminar with department faculty on a topic of shared interest.
+• Japanese Visiting Scholar Program: The department hosts a senior scholar from a leading Japanese research university to co-teach a graduate seminar with department faculty on a topic of shared interest.

 • Encyclopedia of Chinese Language and Linguistics: A major international project involving many UW faculty as authors, editors, and advisers.
 The encyclopedia was published in January 2017 and is now a major reference in the field.